-If you’re one of the lucky ones you have this Friday or Monday off in celebration of Easter.
-If you have some time to spare this weekend why not do something that will advance your career?
-Take a moment this long weekend to work on your job search and find yourself a new job!
+If you have some time to spare this long weekend why not do something that will advance your career?
+Take a moment this weekend to work on your job search and find yourself a new job!

 There are many things you can do on your day off that are simple, easy, and can help lead you toward a new job.
 We’ve put together a list of 10 tasks you can do this long weekend that will help you with your job search.